 Oskar joined Watsi on September 15th, 2014.
-Seven years ago, Oskar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Oskar's most recent donation traveled 4,300 miles to support Mercy, a hardworking woman from Kenya, to fund life-changing thyroid surgery.
+Eight years ago, Oskar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Oskar's most recent donation traveled 4,300 miles to support Joan, a mom of three from Kenya, to fund fracture repair surgery.

 Mercy is a hardworking laborer and a widow.
 Her husband died 17 years ago when she was pregnant with her only child.
 The same year she gave birth to her son prematurely.
 She has worked hard to raise her son alone and he is currently in secondary school.
 Mercy doesn’t have a stable job, but engages in casual jobs within her village where she does cleaning to provide for her son.
 She likes being in the company of her son and they live in a small rented room in their small town.
 Around 17 years ago, Mercy began to experience troubling symptoms, including a neck swelling that developed when she gave birth to her son.
 She has had a difficult journey looking for treatment for her condition and has been to different hospitals where doctors have recommended surgery.
 She has never gotten the chance to have the surgery due to a lack of finances.
 Mercy has muscle weakness and gets fatigued easily.
 She was diagnosed with a multinodular goiter for which she reported to Kapsowar Hospital seeking support.
 Our medical partner, African Mission Healthcare Foundation, is helping Mercy receive treatment.
 She is scheduled to undergo a thyroidectomy on January 12th at our medical partner's care center.
 Surgeons will remove all or part of her thyroid gland.
 This procedure will cost $936, and she and her family need help raising money.
 Mercy says, "I have lost weight, I am weak and cannot work like before.
 My hope in life is to get treated and continue supporting my son.
 He is the only family I got.”